I distinguish two types of quality control plans:

 Timing of inspections

-A reserves the right to send of of his employees/representatives in the factory to inspect production at anytime.
+A reserves the right to send one of his employees/representatives in the factory to inspect production at anytime.

 Communication of status of production